How to Complete an Assessment

 Healthy Districts Assessment

 The Healthy Districts Assessment allows district leaders to provide a suggested response to their schools for some of the criteria on the Healthy Schools Assessment.
-For more information, click here to download the District Assessment Guide.
+For more information, please view our Healthy Districts Assessment Guide.

 The RISE Index is a tool to help schools assess, prioritize, and plan key activities that promote the social-emotional health of staff and students.
 The RISE Index supports schools in increasing staff job satisfaction, including reducing staff stress, improving safety, connectedness, and relationships among students and staff, boosting student and staff social-emotional learning, and increasing the efficiency and effectiveness of mental health support systems.
 For more information, please view our RISE Index Guide.